librenms/librenms/doc/General/Welcome-to-Observium-users.md

 --------------------------

 LibreNMS is a fork of Observium.
-The reason for the fork is nothing to do with Observium's [recent move to community vs. paid versions][1].
-It is simply that we have different priorities and values to the Observium developers.
+The reason for the fork is nothing to do with Observium's [move to community vs. paid versions][1].
+It is simply that we have different priorities and values to the Observium development team.
 We decided to fork (reluctantly) because we like using Observium, but we want to collaborate on a community-based project with like-minded IT professionals.
 See [README.md][2] and the references there for more information about the kind of community we're trying to promote.

 LibreNMS was forked from [the last GPL-licensed version of Observium][3].
-This has a few implications:
-- It doesn't look as nice as the current version of Observium.
-- We've lost quite a bit of functionality that has been added to Observium in the last year.
-- You won't be able to take an existing Observium installation later than r3250 and just change it to LibreNMS.
+This means you won't be able to take an existing Observium installation later than r3250 and just change it to LibreNMS.
 This would probably break (although if you were on a version between r3250 and the next database schema change, it might be feasible).
 Upgrades from versions earlier than r3251 might work.
 Please try it on an unimportant system and tell us your experiences!

 How LibreNMS will be different from Observium:
 - We will have an inclusive community, where it's OK to ask stupid